NerusSkyhigh/computationalphysics2021/README.md

 2. 3D harmonic oscillator with the same method
 3. Implementation of the recursive formulas for the Bessel functions
 4. Rescaling of the problem units

-## To do

-6. A mathematical proof
+5. A mathematical proof
-7. Modification of Numerov code for interatomic potential and calculation of the phase shift
+6. Modification of Numerov code for interatomic potential and calculation of the phase shift
-8. Calculation of the cross section
+7. Calculation of the cross section